 Accessibility and Affordability.
 The District of Columbia low-income solar programs are fantastic examples of leveraging public funds like the Sustainable Energy Trust Fund and Renewable Energy Development Fund, to bring the benefits of solar to everyone.
 The use of these funds, which are primarily funded from ratepayers and alternative compliance payments, demonstrate a long-term significant source of funding toward program development to directly overcome financial and other challenges to access.

 Community Engagement.
-The agencies involved in the District of Columbia’s low-income Solar Programs, DCSEU and DOEE, are committed to stakeholder and community engagement through things like the DCSEU Advisory Board, DOEE Solar for All Task Force and regular meetings with stakeholders.
+The primary agencies involved in the District of Columbia’s low-income Solar Programs, DCSEU and DOEE, are committed to stakeholder and community engagement through things like the DCSEU Advisory Board, DOEE Solar for All Task Force, and regular meetings with stakeholders.